SQE FAQs

 I am studying an LLM in university now.
 Can I apply for the Legal Practice Course or SQE1/2 in the next year?

 At BPP we open applications for our law programmes around 11 months before the start date of the course, which means we accept applications on a rolling basis.
-We have start dates in February 2023, September 2023 and February 2024 for our main SQE courses.
-We have start dates for our various SQE courses at various dates throughout the year.
-All start dates are aligned to the first available SQE1/SQE2 assessment dates.
+We have start dates in September 2024 and February 2025 for our main SQE courses.
+We have start dates for various other SQE courses throughout the year.
+All start dates are aligned, wherever possible, to the first available SQE1/SQE2 assessment dates.

 Do you expect the poor pass rate for SQE1 to improve, and if so, why?

-The overall pass rate for SQE1 has been consistently just above 50% (up to January 2023).
+The overall pass rate for SQE1 first sitters has ranged between 53% and 59%.
 In our view, this is unlikely to change significantly in the near future.
 The SRA has made it clear that as the SQE is the end point assessment, the standard which candidates need to achieve (that of a ‘Day 1’ qualified solicitor) is necessarily high in order to protect the public from poor practitioners.
 In contrast, the LPC is assessed to the standard of a ‘Day 1’ trainee, which is why most LPC pass rates have been much higher.

 What is the timeline for the SQE exams?

-There are currently two sittings for SQE1 each year: in January and July.
-SQE2 is currently sat three times per year but is moving to four sits in 2024.
+There are currently two sittings for SQE1 each year: in January and July, and four sittings for SQE2 which start in January, April, July and October.
 Remember that you have to pass SQE1 before you can Register for SQE2.
 It takes around 5-6 weeks for the SRA to publish the results for SQE1 and 14-18 weeks for them to publish the results for SQE2.

 Please could you tell us as to how additional time for disabilities works with SQE exams as the SQE1 assessments are already over 5 hours on each of the two SQE1 assessment days